MUYang99/MPTSNet/README.md

 ## 🎓 Citation

-If you use MPTSNet in your research, please cite our paper:
+If you find it's useful, please cite our paper:

 ```bibtex
 @misc{mu2025mptsnetintegratingmultiscaleperiodic,